How to Value a Small Business: Methods Explained

 FAQ

-What is the most accurate method to determine a company’s worth?
+What is the most reliable method to determine a company’s worth?

 How does discounted cash flow differ from using market multiples?

-Why do analysts emphasize EBITDA in the valuation process?
+Why do analysts focus on EBITDA in many valuations?

 Post Author